aashimehta08/Distance_Oracles/README.md

 3. Das, Kipouridis, Gutenberg, and Wulff-Nilsen's Distance Oracle: This alternative distance oracle offers comparable performance to Klein's approach but is easier to maintain and implement.
 Refer to their paper for a detailed description of their preprocessing and query procedures. https://epubs.siam.org/doi/epdf/10.1137/1.9781611977066.1

+The demonstrates the usage of the Vertex and Dart classes by creating a simple graph.
+It initializes five vertices (a, b, c, d, e) and creates various darts to represent edges between them.
+Each vertex is assigned an adjacency list consisting of darts.

 # Evaluation
 Our project involves evaluating the distance oracle developed by Das, Kipouridis, Gutenberg, and Wulff-Nilsen.
 The main components of our evaluation include: